Campli

 Campli (Abruzzese: Chimblë) is a town and comune in the province of Teramo, in the Abruzzo region of central Italy.
 It is located in the natural park known as the Gran Sasso e Monti della Laga National Park.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 The towns of Bellante, Civitella del Tronto, Sant'Omero, Teramo, Torricella Sicura, Valle Castellana are nearby.

 History

 During the 14th century, the composer Nicolaus Ricii de Nucella Campli was born presumably in or near the town.

-The town was captured by the French under François de Guise in 1557 during his failed campaign against the Spanish in the Kingdom of Naples.
+The French captured the town under François de Guise in 1557 during his failed campaign against the Spanish in the Kingdom of Naples.

 Festivals and events

 Every year since 1964 in the month of August, there is a celebration that goes by the name of Sagra della porchetta italica (Feast of Italian Pork).
 It is considered to be the first such event established in the Region of Abruzzo and one of the earliest organized in all of Italy.
 One highlight of this festival is a pork sandwich cookoff.
-The festival was founded by Fernando Aurini who was seeking to attract tourists and to disseminate information about the town which once made up a portion of the holdings of the powerful Farnese family.
-In celebration of this event a practical tourist guide entitled "Campli" was published each year.
+The festival was founded by Fernando Aurini who was seeking to attract tourists and disseminate information about the town which once comprised a portion of the holdings of the powerful Farnese family.
+A practical tourist guide entitled "Campli" was published each year to celebrate this event.
 The Sagra della porchetta italica was an immediate success with crowds of up to 10,000 people attending in the mid 1960s.